digitalbharat111/digitalbharat111.github.io/_posts/2021-09-16-the-habit-of-writing.md

 However, it is never taught as to the other benefits of writing.
 Rather the reason why we are writing.

-The education system fed us that writing has to be of a particular way and fr a particular purpose.
+**The education system fed us that writing has to be of a particular way and for a particular purpose.**

 The exercises are given for practicing writing, especially essays n various topics were to be to the point of Introduction / Main Body and summarisation/conclusion.